It’s Friday here in Brisbane, so I thought I would write a fun post about one of my favorite topics – Travel.

 Related post – How to Meet People When You Travel By Yourself

 No peer pressure

-Travelling with a group of friends can sometimes mean you end up doing what everyone else wants to do on your holiday.
+Traveling with a group of friends can sometimes mean you end up doing what everyone else wants to do on your holiday.
 This can lead to feelings of frustration and resentment when you get home.

 It’s all about you

-Solo travel is the perfect time to discover exactly what sorts of food, hobbies and activities you like.
+Solo travel is the perfect time to discover exactly what sorts of food, hobbies, and activities you like.
 Not what your partner or your family (who may rule the roost or have a strong influence over you at home) likes but YOU.

-Solo travel is all about discovery, adventure and trying new experiences.
+Solo travel is all about discovery, adventure, and trying new experiences.